kubb-labs/kubb/docs/blog/whyTemplates.md

 ## Template engines as of today.

 ::: tip
-For example, the OpenAPI TypeScript generator uses Handlebars templates.
+For example, the OpenAPI TypeScript generator uses [Handlebars](https://handlebarsjs.com/).
 :::

-Today there are a couple of template engines that exists like Mustache, Handlebars, and EJS.
+Today there are a couple of template engines that exists like [Mustache](https://mustache.github.io/), [Handlebars](https://handlebarsjs.com/) and [EJS](https://ejs.co/).
 Next to that you can also use the [TypesScript compiler API](https://github.com/microsoft/TypeScript/wiki/Using-the-Compiler-API) to create JavaScript/TypeScript.

+### Rapini

 An example of this is [rapini](https://github.com/rametta/rapini/blob/main/src/react-query/generator.ts).

 ```typescript
 function makeImportAxiosInstanceTypeDeclaration() {